cedi/cedi.github.io/content/post/prod-ready-kubeone/index.md

 I might dedicate future blog-posts to those topics (and hopefully remember to link them back here).

-Therefore the scope of this blog post is narrowed down to bootstrapping a Kubernetes Cluster using KubeOne - with somewhat sane defaults and measures taken - that will get you started on your journey to a production ready Kubernetes Cluster.
+Therefore, the scope of this blog post is narrowed down to bootstrapping a Kubernetes Cluster using KubeOne - with somewhat sane defaults and measures taken - that will get you started on your journey to a production ready Kubernetes Cluster.

-## Reliability Tip 1: Use a odd number of API servers
+## Reliability Tip 1: Use an odd number of API servers

 To get started we need to have some virtual servers running on Hetzner Cloud to install the Kubernetes API Server, etcd database and the cluster's control-plane on.
-You should stick to odd numbers of your API servers because etcd needs a mojority of notes to agree on updates to the cluster state.
+You should stick to odd numbers of your API servers because etcd needs a majority of notes to agree on updates to the cluster state.

 This majority (quorum) required for etcd is `(n/2)+1` [^1].